Clay Township, Owen County, Indiana

 Clay Township is one of thirteen townships in Owen County, Indiana, United States.
-As of the 2010 census, its population was 2,600 and it contained 1,083 housing units.
+As of the 2020 census, its population was 2,566 (down from 2,600 at 2010) and it contained 1,134 housing units.

 History

 Clay Township was named for Kentucky statesman Henry Clay.

 The Ennis Archaeological Site was listed on the National Register of Historic Places in 1985.

 Geography

 According to the 2010 census, the township has a total area of 36.02 sqmi, all land.